itschleemilch/bigblue-design-icons/README.md

 ## Installation

-1) Download the latest release of this project.
+1) Download the latest [release](https://github.com/itschleemilch/bigblue-design-icons/archive/1.0.0.zip) of bigblue-design-icons.
 2) In the Assets-View, click the top burger icon.
 Then select "Import Assets" and open bigblue-design-icons.afassets.

 ## Known issues